Gender and Sexuality Studies

 Goals for Student Learning

-The undergraduate minor in the interdisciplinary field of gender and sexuality studies at Princeton offers foundational and empirically based courses, as well as advanced theoretical courses on an extensive array of issues concerning gender, sexualities, race, scientific inquiry, and women’s historical, social, and cultural experiences within the United States and in transnational contexts.
+The undergraduate minor in the interdisciplinary field of gender and sexuality studies at Princeton offers foundational and empirically based courses, as well as advanced theoretical courses on an extensive array of issues concerning gender, sexualities, race, scientific inquiry, and women’s historical, social and cultural experiences within the United States and in transnational contexts.
 The program is designed to provide students with skills that develop substantive methodological and theoretical expertise within the field, supplementing work that engages subjects germane to gender and sexuality studies more broadly within their primary departments.
 Taking seriously the interdisciplinary nature of the field, the program encourages direct engagement with a wide variety of academic fields within the humanities, social sciences and the sciences.
 Those fields include but are not exclusive to anthropology, history, religion, sociology, English, comparative literature, African American studies, American studies, psychology, political science, philosophy and biology.
 The program’s robust and diverse intellectual community is comprised of scholars with expertise in feminist and queer theories, queer of color critique, histories of sexualities, LGBTQ+ history, gender and transnational migration, reproductive rights, feminist science studies, philosophy of science and transgender studies.
 The aim is to help students develop critical and analytical skills in research and knowledge production and a mastery of the fundamental principles of gender and sexuality studies to better understand and traverse these fundamental aspects of the human experience.

 Admission to the Program